 Five best ways for companies to choose their customer support solution:

-- Enhance an already available tool: To perform an audit or a due diligence report on their existing tool capabilities by receiving feedback from their employees, users, customers, etc. and engage a technology expert company to develop their tool.
+- Enhance an already available tool: To perform an audit or a due diligence report on their existing tool capabilities by receiving feedback from their employees, users, customers, etc., and engage a technology expert company to develop their tool.
 If the company owns a tech team to enhance the existing tool, it can be the priority, else they can outsource to other tech companies to do the job.

-- Integrating with experts: This is another possible solution where companies can join hands with customer support vendors to bridge the gap with their existing capabilities such as the communication channels, technology, knowledge etc. Over a period, the company can either permanently hire the vendor company’s employees or the employees can be provided with the necessary training, these generally work on a contract basis, both short and long term.
+- Integrating with experts: This is another possible solution where companies can join hands with customer support vendors to bridge the gap with their existing capabilities such as the communication channels, technology, knowledge, etc. Over a period, the company can either permanently hire the vendor company’s employees or the employees can be provided with the necessary training, these generally work on a contract basis, both short and long term.

-- Building your own tool: This option is utilized by companies which can afford to invest a lot of time and money, if a company possess a very strong technical team, it can do the research and development for the new product/tool and start building it from the scratch or it can also hire a technology vendor, who can help companies in building the tool.
+- Building your own tool: This option is utilized by companies that can afford to invest a lot of time and money if a company possess a very strong technical team, it can do the research and development for the new product/tool and start building it from the scratch or it can also hire a technology vendor, who can help companies in building the tool.
 Though a lot of time and money is involved, the biggest advantage of this is that it allows companies to build the most robust and personalized tool which meets the company’s requirements.